bvankuik/SQLiteExampleCityDatabase/README.md

 Please check the supplied code for an example of where the user starts to type a city name, and a list of cities appears below that.

+# Improvements

+Note that this code doesn't get a prize.
+Ideally, the tableview would iterate over the results and there wouldn't be an intermediary results array.
+Also, I'm pretty sure the preparing/binding/finalizing can be done more efficiently.

 # To create your own database

 You'll undoubtedly want to play around and create your own database.
 Below is a